Best Meal Kits in Toronto – Top 4 Services Ranked and Reviewed

 • HelloFresh is the best all-rounder, with the widest weekly menu and flexible plans.
 It works well for couples and families who want a balance of everyday dinners and more adventurous recipes.

 • Chefs Plate is unbeatable on price.
-If you’re a student, young professional, or budget-conscious family, it delivers solid meals at nearly half the cost of premium services.
+If you’re a student, young professional, or ordering solo, it delivers solid meals at nearly half the cost of premium services.
+Single-person households have their own considerations around portion size and plan minimums, which the guide to meal kits for singles covers in full.

 • CookUnity stands out for its chef-driven model.
 Instead of standardized menus, you’re choosing from dishes crafted by independent chefs.
 It’s a good fit for Torontonians who want more restaurant-quality variety and are willing to pay a little extra for unique flavors.